 EtiopathogenesisThis section has been translated automatically.

-A major common feature of Castleman's disease is an overproduction of various cytokines, especially of interleukin-6 (IL-6).
-Thus, the highly variable clinic of MCD is explained by the manifold effects of IL-6 on cells.
-IL-6 and other proinflammatory cytokines such as IL-10 induce, among other things, proliferation of B cells and plasma cells, the secretion of vascular endothelial growth factors.
+An essential common feature of Castleman's disease is the overproduction of various cytokines, especially interleukin-6 (IL-6).
+Thus, the highly variable clinic of mCD is explained by the multiple effects of IL-6 on cells.
+IL-6 and other proinflammatory cytokines such as IL-10 induce proliferation of B cells and plasma cells, secretion of vascular endothelial growth factors, among others.

-In HHV-8 positive cases, the HHV-8 virus leads to increased production of a viral interleukin that induces effects similar to those of human IL-6.
+In HIV-associated Castleman disease, HHV-8 can be detected 100% of the time.
+The HHV-8 virus to increased production of a viral interleukin that induces effects similar to human IL-6.
 IL-6 and IL-10 are elevated in close association with HHV-8 viral load.
-In contrast to the physiological human IL-6, viral IL-6 must bind to only one of the two IL-6 receptor subunits in order to exert its effect.
-In this respect, it has a broader leverage at the target cells and is thus likely to cause the "cytokine storms" that are characteristic of HHV-8 MCD and that cause disease.
+Viral IL-6, unlike physiological human IL-6, only needs to bind to one of the two IL-6 receptor subunits to exert its effects.
+In this respect, it has broader leverage at the target cells and is thus likely to cause the disease-causing "cytokine storms" characteristic of HHV-8 MCD.

 ManifestationThis section has been translated automatically.